Expected number of faces in a random embedding of any graph is at most linear: Random embeddings

 The case when we are processing a loop from vertex $i$ to itself is similar.
-There are $D_i (D_i - 1)$ choices of placements for the edge, and there are at most $2 \mu_{ii}$ partial faces which may be closed.
-Therefore by the same reasoning as in the previous case, we have $\E[X_e] \leq \frac{2 \mu_{ii}}{D_i (D_i - 1)}$.
+If the partial rotation has no bad partial faces, then there are $\binom{D_i}{2}$ choices of placements for the edge, and there are at most $2 \mu_{ii}$ partial faces which may be closed.
+Therefore by the same reasoning as in the previous case, we have $\E[X(R_k)] \leq \frac{2\mu_{ii}}{D_i (D_i - 1)/2} = \frac{4\mu_{ii}}{D_i (D_i - 1)}$.
+At the next step we have $D_i(R_{k+1}) = D_i(R_k) - 2$.
+A similar reasoning holds for the case when we process a dart incident with a bad partial face using Option B.